 5. Earn more interest

 To make your savings account work best for you, make sure it pays the highest annual percentage yield (APY) possible.
-One quick and easy way to shop around is to go to our Solutions Center and use the free Money Talks News account comparison tool.
+One quick and easy way to shop around is to use Money Talks News’ free account comparison tool.

 For more ways to boost your returns, check out “How to Earn More Money on Your Savings.”

 Earning interest on your savings and raking in returns on your stock investments are examples of passive income — money that you can bring in for little to no work.